Praqma/GodotDevOps/docs/BlogPost.md

 Game development is a notoriously special form of software development with many unique challenges.
 However, that doesn't mean we can't learn from contemporary practices outside of the game dev world.
-We did just that this summer, this post serves as a summary of what we've learned to help guide those interested.
+We did just that this summer, and this post serves as a summary of what we've learned.
+We hope it can be of use to other aspiring developers and show a different aspect to game development outside of scripting, modeling and level design.

 While we used [Godot](https://godotengine.org/) for our engine, we'll try to include [Unity](https://unity.com/) examples as well.

+You'll find everything in our [GodotDevOps](https://github.com/Praqma/GodotDevOps) repository.

 ## The summer project

 We set out to develop a humble indie game while learning and applying as many modern development techniques and practices as we could.
 Thus we dove headfirst into test driven development (TDD), project planning, automated pipelines, etc.
 These are topics we found useful but feel aren't discussed/taught often enough.
-We hope our experiences and notes can be of use to other aspiring developers and show a different aspect to game development outside of scripting, modeling and level design.

 [Something about using this as _inspiration_ and not blindly following everything. (recap in summary)]